Code-Institute-Submissions/Explore_County_Durham/README.md

 ### _**Content**_

 * The code for the navbar on all pages was copied from [w3schools](https://www.w3schools.com/bootstrap4/bootstrap_navbar.asp).
-* The code for the main backgrouns image on the home page was copied from [w3schools](https://www.w3schools.com/css/css3_backgrounds.asp).
+* The code for the main background image on the home page was copied from [w3schools](https://www.w3schools.com/css/css3_backgrounds.asp).
 * The code for the jumbotron information section on the home page was taken from [Bootstrap](https://getbootstrap.com/docs/4.4/components/jumbotron/).
 * The contact form was designed with the help from [Stack Overflow](https://stackoverflow.com/questions/31294236/responsive-form-on-top-of-responsive-image-bootstrap).
-* The JavaScript code for the **Email Js** api, was taken from [The code Institute](https://courses.codeinstitute.net/program/FullstackWebDeveloper) interactive front end module.
+* The JavaScript code for the **Email JS** api, was taken from [The code Institute](https://courses.codeinstitute.net/program/FullstackWebDeveloper) interactive front end module.
 * The JavaScript code for the **Google Maps** api was created with help from [ASP Snippets](https://www.aspsnippets.com/Articles/Google-Maps-API-V3-Add-multiple-markers-with-InfoWindow-to-Google-Map.aspx//) and [Stack Overflow](https://stackoverflow.com/questions/63131682/adding-opening-hours-to-google-maps-info-window).
 * The code for the overlay and spinner on the contact page were copied from [JS fiddle](https://jsfiddle.net/mshaker88/u41rgq3e/).
 * The colours used on the website were chosen from [Adobe](https://color.adobe.com/create/color-wheel/).